-Organisation Why it Exists What it Does Performance Measures Hawke's Bay Museum Trust The Hawke's Bay Museum Trust exists to manage Arts, Culture and Heritage issues on an integrated regional basis. accessible to all people of Hawke's Bay; The Trust reports to Council on key performance indicators under the following categories: collection protection, quality - including conservation, access - including exhibitions, research and archives, development - including fundraising, reserves management and relationship development.
+Organisation Why it Exists What it Does Performance Measures Hawke's Bay Museum Trust The Hawke's Bay Museum Trust exists to manage Arts, Culture and Heritage issues on an integrated regional basis.
+Cares for the regional collection and ensures it is accessible to all people of Hawke's Bay; Provides Art, Culture and Heritage services and programmes to the people of Hawke's Bay; Advocates on Arts, Culture and heritage issues; Educates and informs the Hastings District communion on Arts, Culture and heritage issues; The Trust reports to Council on key performance indicators under the following categories: collection protection, quality - including conservation, access - including exhibitions, research and archives, development - including fundraising, reserves management and relationship development.
 Hawke's Bay Airport Limited The Hawke's Bay Airport Limited is owned 50% by the crown, 24% HDC and 26% NCC and provides a regional airport with quality facilities reflecting its strategic importance to the region while enhancing shareholder value.
-Operation of the airport as a regional domestic facility; Generates appropriate returns on assets employed and shareholder's equity; Positions the airport for aviation growth over the long term; NZ Local Government Funding Agency Limited The LGFA is owned by 30 local authority Councils (80%) and the Crown (20%) for the purpose of collective borrowing.
+Operation of the airport as a regional domestic facili Generates appropriate returns on assets employed a shareholder's equity; Positions the airport for aviation growth over the lon term; Supports regional economic development through strategic infrastructure; nd plan.
+2) Six monthly reporting against financial performance targets, business park NZ Local Government Funding Agency Limited The LGFA is owned by 30 local authority Councils (80%) and the Crown (20%) for the purpose of collective borrowing.
 Raise debt and provide funding to New Zealand authorities.
 Reporting by the LGFA is focussed on the level of lending to participating councils and the effectiveness of the funds utilised.

-Notes

-- 1) The Te Mata Park Trust Board has been exempted by Council under section 7 (3) of the Local Government Act 2002 from being a CCO. - 2) Due to its previous inactivity Hawke's Bay Opera House Limited (Toitoi) has been exempted by Council from being a CCO under section 7 (3) of the Local Government Act 2002.
-It has been reopened but is now operating as a business unit of Hastings District Council and not in a separate entity. - 3) Hastings District Properties Limited is not trading and has been exempted by Council from being a CCO under section 7 (3) of the Local Government Act 2002. - 4) Hastings District Holdings currently oversees two not active entities and has been exempted by Council from being CCO under section 7 (3) of the Local Government Act 2002.
-The exemption will be lifted once either Hawke's Bay Opera House Limited or Hastings District Properties Limited become active. - 5) HBLASS is now in remission.
+1) The Te Mata Park Trust Board has been exempted by Council under section 7 (3) of the Local Government Act 2002 from being a CCO.

+2) Due to its previous inactivity Hawke's Bay Opera House Limited (Toitoi) has been exempted by Council from being a CCO under section 7 (3) of the Local Government Act 2002.
+It has been reopened but is now operating as a business unit of Hastings District Council and not in a separate entity.

+3) Hastings District Properties Limited is not trading and has been exempted by Council from being a CCO under section 7 (3) of the Local Government Act 2002.

+4) Hastings District Holdings currently oversees two not active entities and has been exempted by Council from being CCO under section 7 (3) of the Local Government Act 2002.
+The exemption will be lifted once either Hawke's Bay Opera House Limited or Hastings District Properties Limited become active.

+5) HBLASS is now in remission.